jassingh94/financial-statement-projections/README.md

 1. **Input Excel File**: Save your financial statement Excel file in the project directory with the filename `Financial Projections.xlsx` and sheet name as `Sheet1`.
 2. **Node.js**: Ensure you have Node.js installed on your system.

+## Getting Started

+1. Ensure that the Excel file `Financial Projections.xlsx` is in the project directory.
+2. Install the required dependencies with `npm install`.
+3. Compile TypeScript code using `tsc`.
+4. Start the service using `node index.js`.
+5. Use the API endpoint to submit your projection updates.
+6. Check the project directory for the cleaned Excel file named `cleanFinancialStatement.xlsx`.

 ## Steps to Start the Service

 1. **Install Dependencies**: